fmerg/pymerkle/USAGE.md

 >>>
 ```

-In other words, the argument of `.encrypt_log` should always be the relative path of the file to encrypt with respect to the tree's configured log directory.
+In other words, the argument of `.encryptLog` should always be the relative path of the file to encrypt with respect to the tree's configured log directory.
 The latter can be accessed as the tree's `.log_dir` attribute.

 ### Generating Log proofs (Server's Side)